ahnafshahrear/Parallel-Processing-And-Distributed-System-Lab/readme.md

 ## Lab Tasks
-- **Write an MPI program to multiply two matrices of size MxN and NxP ✓**
+- **Write an MPI program to multiply two matrices of size MxN & NxP ✓**
+- **Write an MPI program to search name & phone number from a phonebook ✓**
 - **Write an MPI program to simulate a simple calculator.
 Perform each operation using a different process in parallel ✓**
 - **Write an MPI program to count the words in a file & sort it in descending order of frequency of words that is, the highest occurring word must come first & the least occurring word must come last**
 - **Write an MPI program using synchronous send.
 The sender process sends a word to the receiver.
 The second process receives the word, toggles each letter of the word and sends it back to the first process.
 Both processes use synchronous send operations ✓**
 - **Write an MPI program to add an array of size N using two processes.
 Print the result in the root process.
 Investigate the amount of time taken by each process ✓**
-- **Write a Cuda program for matrix multiplication ✓**
+- **Write a CUDA program for matrix multiplication ✓**
+- **Write a CUDA program to search name & phone number from a phonebook ✓**
-- **Write a Cuda program to find out the maximum common subsequence**
+- **Write a CUDA program to find out the maximum common subsequence**
 - **Given a paragraph & a pattern like %x%.
-Now write a Cuda program to find out the line number where %x% this pattern exists in the given paragraph**
+Now write a CUDA program to find out the line number where %x% this pattern exists in the given paragraph**